Behavioral Health Concierge

 This program is currently available to Providence (Providence, Swedish, Kadlec, PacMed, St. Joseph) caregivers and their household members in Washington, Oregon, California and Montana.

-An enhancement to the Caregiver Assistance Program*, caregivers and their household members can utilize this benefit for 10 visits per issue, per year, at no cost, and then use their health plan benefits for additional visits.
+An enhancement to the Caregiver Assistance Program*, caregivers and their household members can utilize this benefit at no cost.

 *Caregivers can still access the Caregiver Assistance Program for work life issues, legal help, mental health referrals, and other needs.